Dozens gather in Danville for love of tractors

 DANVILLE, Ill.
-(WCIA) — Several people gathered near Danville for their love of tractors.
+(WCIA) — Several people gathered near Danville on Sunday for their love of tractors.

 It’s the first Tractor Collector Enthusiast Scenic Drive organized by Jim Hawkins.
 The event brought tractor lovers from many cities and even states like Indiana.